Siege on Capitol renews talk of ousting Trump through 25th Amendment

 The proposal went nowhere.

-Many Democrats took up the cause again Wednesday after a pro-Trump mob, egged on by the president, briefly invaded the Capitol and disrupted certification of Joe Biden’s November election.
+Many Democrat, including Washington Rep. Pramila Jayapal, took up the cause again Wednesday after a pro-Trump mob, egged on by the president, briefly invaded the Capitol and disrupted certification of Joe Biden’s November election.
 An unlikely ally, the National Association of Manufacturers, echoed the call for Trump’s ouster less than two weeks before his term ends, urging Vice President Mike Pence to invoke the 25th Amendment as a way to “preserve democracy.”

 “This is not law and order.
 This is chaos.
 It is mob rule.
 It is dangerous.
 This is sedition and should be treated as such,” the association’s president, Jay Timmons, said in a statement.